pushmix/web-notification/README.md

 [https://www.pushmix.co.uk](https://www.pushmix.co.uk)

+In the past year I have integrated Web Push Notifications into a number of websites and in most cases, I was repeating my self all over again.
+This brought me to the idea of creating a service that will satisfy the majority requirements and provide a simple yet sturdy way of getting started with push notifications.

 Pushmix is effective and dependable web service helping to reconnect with your audience through customised web push notifications.

-> The service is FREE to register and use.
+> Our service is FREE to register and use.

 ### Requirements
 Following requirements must be met in order to use Pushmix service: